We Demand Rally: The Body Politic

 The rally led to the creation of The Body Politic by Jearld Moldenhauer, demonstrator and photographer of the rally.
 Moldenhauer, with a few other activists, was driven to create the magazine as a result of significant edits and alterations to an article Moldenhauer wrote about the rally and its demands for the working-class counterculture magazine Guerilla.
 The first issue of The Body Politic was published November/December 1971 and contained articles about the Ottawa rally and its demands as well as the Vancouver rally, and used a picture of the rally as its cover.

+The rally is profiled as a key moment in Canadian LGBTQ history in Noam Gonick's 2025 documentary film Parade: Queer Acts of Love and Resistance.

 We Still Demand

-On August 28, 2011, a commemorative march organized by Queer Ontario called We Still Demand was held on Parliament Hill.
-The march was both celebrating reforms which have won since the original rally and protesting continued inequality and issues, such as having cops at Pride events and LGBT homelessness.
+On August 28, 2011, a commemorative march organized by Queer Ontario called We Still Demand was held on Parliament Hill to both celebrate reforms that had been won since the 1971 rally and to protest continued inequality and issues, such as the presence of cops at Pride events and LGBT homelessness.

 A conference entitled "'We Demand': History/Sex/Activism in Canada/Nous demandons: Histoire/Sexe/Activisme au Canada" was hosted on August 28, 2011, commemorating the forty year anniversary of the march.